 \section{Surfaces with low complexity}

-Before proving the main theorem in the general setting, we first deal with surfaces with low complexity.
-The case of generalised pair of pants is dealt with the following lemma.
+Before proving the main theorem in the general setting, we first deal with surfaces of low complexity.
+The case of generalized pair of pants is dealt with using the following lemma.